binomialhq/poly/doc/SPECIFICATION.md

 creates a new scope that will contain only the symbols therein defined.
 When this push happens, that scope becomes the Active Space.

-The symbol lookup system, then, begins by looking for a symbol in the current scope.
+The symbol lookup system, then, begins by looking for a symbol in the Active Space.
 Only if one is not found there, does the implementation look for the same symbol in the scope that preceeds it in the stack.
 Therefore, scopes are searched in reverse depth-order, starting with the topmost entry.
 This creates an overloading effect.